lextm/blog/_posts/2017/2017-6-9-traditional-asp-net-on-docker-images.md

 ---
+description: This post is about how to analyze the layers of a Docker image, and use ASP.NET container images as example.
+excerpt_separator: <!--more-->
 layout: post
-title: "Traditional ASP.NET on Docker: Images"
-description: "This post is about how to analyze the layers of a Docker image, and use ASP.NET container images as example."
-tags: IIS .NET
 permalink: /traditional-asp-net-on-docker-images-1af3b72eeaaf
-excerpt_separator: <!--more-->
+tags: .net asp.net iis windows docker
+title: 'Traditional ASP.NET on Docker: Images'
 ---
 > Update: due to the recent changes by Microsoft, the actual images can be different, but the way of analyzing the layers should remain the same.
 You are welcome to write a new blog post to replace this.

 When you add Docker support to a traditional ASP.NET project (like WebForms), you probably notice a Dockerfile is added,